RahulSDeshpande/tyriar.github.io/_posts/2014-02-15-redesign-3-from-blogger-to-github-pages.md

 tags        : [Blogging, CSS, Design, GitHub, HTML, Jekyll, Markdown, Optimisation, SVG] socialimage : /images/2014/02/15/new.png primarytag  : Design intro       : Another year, another redesign.
-This post will go over the recent overhaul to my blog, looking at the new design and feature changes.
+This post will look at the recent overhaul to my blog, going over the new design and feature changes.
 ---

-This time I didn't actually set out to fully redesign the site again like the last time.
+This time I didn't actually set out to fully redesign the site again like [last time][11].
 I originally set out to simply migrate off Blogger onto some other platform.
 It started around 6 months ago in the [little free time][1] I had, starting to [migrate all of my Blogger posts to Markdown][2].
 This took considerably longer than I originally thought it would, in some cases I really had to rearrange everything in the post to bring it up to standard.
 Anyway, as time went on I kept seeing more and more problems and my expectations for the upgrade got higher and higher.